1. Fun and friendly atmosphere

 - Walk on loose lead

-- How to greet humans appropriately
+- How to greet people appropriately without jumping up

 Since there is a lot to cover in each class, you will only get a short time to practise each of the exercises.
 For this reason, it is necessary to practice all exercises every day at home in frequent, short sessions in order to train your puppy well.
 Since exercises will be easy and fun, this should not be a chore, but something that can be done by any member of the family during times when you have a few moments spare (e.g. during TV adverts).

 3. Preparing your puppy

 If you have to travel to classes by car, it is best to get your puppy used to car travel beforehand.
 Travelling in cars can be an unsettling experience for young puppies, so prepare as follows: